Verona Arena: Other events

-Reconstruction of Verona in the Republican era, before the amphitheatre’s construction outside the city walls.
+A reconstruction of Verona in the Republican era, before the amphitheatre’s construction outside of the city walls.

-Reconstruction of Verona in the Imperial era, with the amphitheatre enclosed within the city walls.
+A reconstruction of Verona in the Imperial era, with the amphitheatre enclosed within the city walls.

 Its location outside the walls suggests that the city’s interior was nearly fully developed.
-This placement also necessitated a rethinking of road networks, as the amphitheatre drew tens of thousands from the city, countryside, and nearby towns, potentially overwhelming access gates (notably, the Via Postumia, entering at Porta Borsari, was already very busy).
+This placement also necessitated a rethinking of road networks, as the amphitheatre drew tens of thousands from the city, countryside, and nearby towns, potentially overwhelming access gates, notably, the Via Postumia, entering at Porta Borsari, was already very busy.

 Consequently, Porta Leoni and Porta Borsari were refurbished, and two smaller exits were likely added near the amphitheatre.
 Its orientation further underscores its connection to the city despite its later construction: the major axis aligns with the urban grid’s cardines, and the minor axis parallels the decumani.
 This alignment facilitated linking the amphitheatre’s sewers to the city’s system.

 Notably, its external position eased access from the countryside and other cities.
 Spectacles, held infrequently due to their high cost, naturally attracted audiences from beyond Verona.